When Personal Service is Unachievable

-Under certain circumstances, the courts will approve alternative service methods to strictly personal service.
-This opens the door to potentially performing substitute service or posting of the documents.
+Under certain circumstances, the courts will approve alternative service methods to the Texas-standard personal service.
+This alternative service Order opens the door to performing substitute service or posting of the documents.
 Filing a motion for alternative service (or a 106/501*) is a process always initiated by ABC Legal and depending on the court can take quite some time.

 Once the process has begun, you will receive a notification in ABC Mobile that reads "Hold Attempts.
 Motion for TX 106/501 In Progress."
 A special Proof of Non-Service will be dispatched to you that will require a signature.
-The purpose of this is that it is your testament to the truth of the attempts logged so far in that order.
+This is your testament to the truth of the attempts logged so far in that order.

 *Rule 106 and Rule 501 of the Texas Rules for Civil Procedure specify when alternative service can be granted by a court.

 Requirements Before an Alternative Service